SineStriker/syscmdline/docs/examples.md

     return parser.invoke(SysCmdLine::commandLineArguments());
 }
 ```
-+ In this case, we add a restricted argument and another optional argument with default value.
++ In this case, we add a restricted argument and another require argument with default value.

-+ If an argument has an expected value list, only symbols listed in it will be regarded as valid argument.
++ If an argument has an expect value list, only symbols listed in it will be regarded as valid argument.

-+ We also tell the parser to show default value and expected values on help list which would be hided if the flags weren't set.
++ We also tell the parser to show default value and expect values on help list which would be hided if the flags weren't set.

 ```sh
 Description: